sf-wdi-19-20/modules/w7_weekend_lab/README.md

   * a `Post` model, with
     * `title` and `content` attributes
     * simple validations on the title and content for presence

-* We need a one-to-many association: one user has many posts.
+We need a one-to-many association: one user has many posts.

 ## Part 2: Testing

-* Come up with a fun username generation scheme.
+1. Come up with a fun username generation scheme.
 Add a `generate_username` model test for your `user`, then implement your `generate_username` method.

-* Add some basic `controller` tests for your `sessions` controller.
+1. Add some basic `controller` tests for your `sessions` controller.
 Remember, `new` and `create` are the easiest actions to test in a controller.

-* Add some basic `controller` tests for your `posts` controller.
+1. Add some basic `controller` tests for your `posts` controller.
 Try testing the `index`, `new`, `create`, and `show` actions so that the basic user workflow of creating a new post is complete.

 ## Part 3: Layouts & Partials

-* Add Bootstrap to your project with the asset pipeline.
+1. Add Bootstrap to your project with the asset pipeline.

-* Put a basic nav bar in your `layouts/application.html.erb`.
+1. Put a basic nav bar in your `layouts/application.html.erb`.

-* Go back through your application and separate your views into partials.
+1. Go back through your application and separate your views into partials.

 ## Additional Challenge Ideas

 1. [Seed your database](https://github.com/sf-wdi-19-20/modules/tree/master/w7_d4_2_testing#cool-tool-ffaker) with fake data!
 Add `ffaker` to your Gemfile and use it in your `db/seeds.rb` file to create fake users and associated articles.
 Run `rake db:seed` from the Terminal to actually seed the db.

 1. Add tags, and create a many-to-many association between tags and posts.
+Plan out user stories and wireframe any views you'll need.

 1. Add comments, and create a one-to-many association between posts and comments.
+Plan out user stories and wireframe any views you'll need.

 ## Independent Research Ideas